apnadkarni/blt/doc/treeview.rst

     Sets the color of the labels of selected node entries.
 The default is "black".

-  **-selectmode** *mode*
+  **-selectmode** *selectMode*
     Specifies the selection mode.
-If *mode* is "single", only one node can be selected at a time.
+If *selectMode* is "single", only one node can be selected at a time.
 If "multiple" more than one node can be selected.
 The default is "single".

   **-separator** *string*
     Specifies the character sequence to use when spliting the path